apify/apify-docs/sources/platform/actors/development/source_code.md

 ## [](#zip-file)Zip file

 The source code for the actor can also be located in a Zip archive hosted on an external URL.
 This option enables integration with arbitrary source code or continuous integration systems.
-Similarly, as with the [Git repository](#git-repository), the source code can consist of multiple files and directories, can contain a custom **Dockerfile** and the actor description is taken from **README.md**.
+Similarly, as with the <a href="#git-repository">Git repository</a>, the source code can consist of multiple files and directories, can contain a custom **Dockerfile** and the actor description is taken from **README.md**.
 If you don't use a [custom Dockerfile](#custom-dockerfile), the root file of your application must be named `main.js`.

 ## [](#github-gist)GitHub Gist